 Valdichiana Senese is a stunning stretch of beautiful Tuscan countryside where you’ll find pretty hamlets, producers of Vino Nobile di Montepulciano and some of the most renowned thermal centers in the region.

 A short drive south of the lush vineyards of Chianti and the elegant towns of San Gimignano and Siena brings you to Valdichiana Senese, a corner of Tuscany that truly looks like a painting.
 Its luxuriant green hills and yellow wheat fields lead from one pretty village to the next and fill your eyes with the beautiful shades of the Tuscan countryside.
 It’s the ideal choice for those seeking a holiday in a peaceful and scenic location.

-Here’s a little tour of Valdichiana Senese that starts from Montepulciano and brings you through less-travelled, fascinating villages immersed in a pristine countryside.
+Here’s a little itinerary to explore the Valdichiana Senese.
+It starts from Montepulciano and brings you through less-traveled villages immersed in the pristine countryside…

 Montisi and Castelmuzio

-- For this trip I stayed at Casa di Castello in Castelmuzio, a fantastic holiday home which proved to be a great base for touring the Valdichiana Senese
+- For this trip, I stayed at Casa di Castello, a fantastic holiday home in Castelmuzio with the most welcoming hosts

-- Food and wine are an essential part of each trip to Italy and when in Valdichiana you shouldn’t miss pici, Tuscan-style hand-rolled pasta served either all’aglione (a garlic and tomato sauce) or with wild boar ragù sauce, pecorino cheese and Chianina meat, all washed down with some good Vino Nobile di Montepulciano red wine
+- Food and wine are an essential part of every trip to Italy and here in Valdichiana you shouldn’t miss pici, Tuscan-style hand-rolled pasta served either all’aglione (a garlic and tomato sauce) or with wild boar ragù sauce, pecorino cheese, and Chianina meat, all washed down with some good Vino Nobile di Montepulciano red wine

 - Restaurants I can recommend in this area are Conte Matto in Trequanda, Locanda di Casal Mustia in Castelmuzio and Da Roberto in Montisi